National Avg. Salary

 Besides your educational background, employers value workers that are comfortable handling heavy objects, kneeling, bending and standing for long time periods in an extremely hot environment.
 Thus, being physically fit and enjoying practical labour is a must if you are interested in becoming a kiln operator.
 You should also cultivate a high attention to detail and superior problem-solving skills since much of the work takes place under minimum supervision.

-Highest Education Among Kiln Operator
+Highest Education Among Kiln Operators

 - 0% Doctorate